aferios/aferios.github.io/_posts/2020-6-7-windwaker-speedstats.md

 <img src="../assets/timeline_viz.gif" width="5cm" height="5cm" />
 ![](./assets/img/timeline_viz.gif){:height='5cm'width='5cm'}

-Below is an illustration of how the RNG works.
+Above is an illustration of how the RNG works.

 The darker it looks in a region, the more dense the number of RNG calls there are.
 Say the list of numbers representative corresponding to a board is